 - 1. Locate the volume on the Volumes page.

 - 2. Double-click the name of the volume.

 - 3. Specify the new name and press Enter.
+For volume naming restrictions, see Creating a Volume in a Virtual Machine.

 Creating a Volume in a Virtual Machine Detaching a Volume from a Virtual Machine Removing a Volume from a Virtual Machine Managing Virtual Machine Resources Planning Virtual Machine Resources Managing Virtual Machines